navin-neu/CuePointGrooveMachine/readme.md

 The output of `groove~` is then routed to the `Effectors` subpatch.
 This is where the 5 effects are configured. a `TogEdge` is responsible for activating/deactivating the wet signal of each effect when its corresponding key is pressed/released.
 The output of Effectors is then sent to `live.gain`.

-For the randomizer, the cue-point spacing is also calculated, then wired to a `metro` that bangs CuePointCalc.
+For the randomizer the cue-point spacing is calculated and then wired to a `metro` that bangs CuePointCalc.
 CuePointCalc will activate a random cue-point Whenever it receives a bang in its first inlet.

 **Some Tips**